eliasmagn/postmarketOS_kiauh/README.md

 - Fluidd and other web front-ends now detect whether the host uses `/etc/nginx/conf.d/` or Alpine's `/etc/nginx/http.d/` include directory before copying support files.
 This prevents the Fluidd installer from failing on postmarketOS devices where `conf.d` is absent and keeps the generated configuration inside the directory that NGINX already loads.
 - The helper logs the resolved directory so you can confirm which include path was used if you need to hand-inspect the configuration later.

+### 🧩 Web UI config hand-off

+- When KIAUH seeds a fresh `printer.cfg` for new Klipper instances it now re-checks for installed Mainsail/Fluidd directories and automatically adds the matching `include` statements.
+The generated example therefore keeps your dashboards reachable immediately after installation, even on systems that install the web UIs before Klipper.

 ### 🔒 nftables firewall integration

 - When the helper detects the `nft` binary it now inspects the default `inet filter input` chain and offers to add allow rules for Moonraker and NGINX-hosted web UIs (Fluidd, Mainsail, etc.).
 Fresh installs only prompt when the target port is missing so existing firewall policies remain untouched.